equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 > development in your
 > laptop.
 No code, no Database no GIT repo, no you don't even run tests or development server.
 > Everything is on a remote VM and you run it from there.
-> You write your code via text editor pluged to this VM (more on that leter)
+> You write your code via text editor pluged to this VM (more on that
+> later)
 >
 > Ever heard of immutable/discardable servers ?
 Ok, now imagine immutable/discardable laptops.
 Literally!
 > You should be able to come to work with new laptop every day without